A Computational Approach for Assessing Haemodynamics and Cardiovascular Indices and Algorithms

 More recently, the database has been used to produce algorithms for non-invasive estimation of

 (i) local arterial wave speed and mean blood velocity waveforms

 using Doppler ultrasound (Physiol Measur, 2017);

 (ii) central blood pressure (Hypertension, 2017; J Biomech, 2016).

 Forward and backward pressure waveform morphology in hypertension has also been studied using virtual subjects (Hypertension, 2017).

-The algorithms used in all these studies were then assessed in vivo using cohorts of real subjects.
+The algorithms used in all these studies were first developed and tested using virtual subjects and then assessed in vivo using cohorts of real subjects.

 Download the database